Here are some of my favorite videos and essays to bust common anti-Christmas myths.

 8. There is a difference between the classical equality of opportunity and the modern Left’s equality of outcome and we see this in the negative reviews of Lewis’s The Last Battle, specifically on the question of Susan’s fate at the end of the story.
 Some critics say that Susan did not enter Narnia at the same time as the other children because she grew up and became interested in sex, but Lewis never says this.

-“The books don’t tell us what happened to Susan.
+Lewis, in two letters to children on the subject of Susan, writes: “The books don’t tell us what happened to Susan.
 She is left alive in this world at the end, having by then turned into a rather silly, conceited young woman.
 But there is plenty of time for her to mend, and perhaps she will get to Aslan’s country in the end—in her own way.”

-“Not because I have no hope of Susan ever getting to Aslan’s country, but because I have a feeling that the story of her journey would be longer and more like a grown-up novel than I wanted to write.
+also “Not because I have no hope of Susan ever getting to Aslan’s country, but because I have a feeling that the story of her journey would be longer and more like a grown-up novel than I wanted to write.
 But I may be mistaken.
 Why not try it yourself?”

 https://en.wikipedia.org/wiki/Susan_Pevensie